 You have finally graduated from your OT program and are approaching your NBCOT test dates.

-In the midst of your intense studies, you are plunging into the job search in anticipation to pay off your exorbitant student loans and to make a name for yourself in the clinical world.
+In the midst of your intense studies, you are likely plunging into the job search in anticipation to pay off your student loans and to make a name for yourself in the clinical world.

-In the U.S., there is decent flexibility in the job market compared to other professions.
+In the U.S., there is decent flexibility in the OT job market compared to other professions.
 You could go just about anywhere in the country where there are people!

-Where Can You Get Paid The Most?
+So Where Can You Get Paid The Most?

 Everyone tells you that following the money is a bad idea.
 But, it is a factor in your decision so we will take a closer look at it in this post.